consciousconsumers/cogo-example-react-native-app/README.md

 ## Test

-You can run the test with:
+You can run the tests with:

 ```bash
 $ npm run test